 Let's begin with the jar.
 I chose the Smooth Sided Wide Mouth Jar because it is perfect for crafting.
 The smooth outside makes it easy to add labels, glue glitter or decorate in many different ways.

 As for what goes into the jar, you want to make sure it is something that won't get ruined in the water.
 Plastic and resin are great but if you have any concerns, you can place the item in water overnight and see how it fairs.

-You also want to make sure that you are using a glue that won’t break down in water.
+You also want to make sure that you are using a glue that won't break down in the water.
 A good industrial strength glue will do the trick.

 I choose an inexpensive plastic ornament for my snow scene, and I know the plastic will do just fine being immersed in water.